accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 __Geo-regional level consistency__

 When coming to cross-regional multi-datacenter level, the techniques are similar with single datacenter level.
 But the scale makes strong consistency or synchronous replication hard due to the latency overhead.
-Most implementations are eventual consistency, where disaster recovery area defines measure concepts
+Most implementations are eventually consistent, where disaster recovery area defines measure concepts

   * __RTO (Recovery Time Objective)__.
 How long the system and application needs to recover at the second region, after a disaster happened at the first region.
 RTO can be long if the system startup, cache warm, DNS hand-off take time.